NCAA Men's Basketball Tournament Fast Facts

 Here's some background information about the NCAA Men's Basketball Tournament.

-March 13-April 2, 2018 - The NCAA Division I Men's Basketball Tournament is scheduled to take place culminating with the Final Four in San Antonio, Texas.
+March 19- April 8, 2019 - The NCAA Men's Basketball Tournament is scheduled to take place.

-April 3, 2017 - The North Carolina Tar Heels defeat the Gonzaga Bulldogs 71-65 in the national championship game at University of Phoenix Stadium in Glendale, Arizona.

 Selection Process: